Skip to content

 Apply online for a proxy vote

-Electors can apply for the following proxy votes online and by a paper application:
+Electors can apply for the following proxy votes online or by a paper application:

 • Proxy vote for a particular election or referendum